Live app

 What you can do with this Minecraft skin editor

-Use the browser app to edit, preview, and export Minecraft skins with the core controls creators expect from a modern Java skin workflow.
+Use the browser app to edit, mirror-check, preview, and export Minecraft skins with the core controls creators expect from a modern Java skin workflow.

 Import an existing skin or start from Steve